Long sought-after downtown day center to open for homeless community

 ”Twenty years ago, the DowntownDC BID operated a Downtown Services Center, which was run by Linda Kaufman but was forced to close when the space was no longer available,” wrote DowntownDC BID President and CEO Neil Albert in an email to stakeholders.

 He was referring to a center run out of First Congregational Church at 945 G St. NW, known then as “The 9:30 Club” by many homeless patrons.
-The location started as a soup kitchen, relocated from Shaw, which offered daily meals and showed movies during the day.
-Eventually the BID co-located a Downtown Service Center there to serve the 300-400 existing clientele, providing showers, laundry and connection to nonprofit providers, according to the DowntownDC BID website.
+The location started as a soup kitchen, relocated from the Shaw neighborhood, that offered meals and showed movies during the day.
+Eventually, the BID co-located a Downtown Service Center there to serve the 300-400 existing clientele, providing showers, laundry, and connection to nonprofit providers, according to the DowntownDC BID website.

 The center closed in 2007 when First Congregational redeveloped it’s building.
 Amid reported pressure from area businesses at the time to disperse the homeless community that would gather there, space for the program was not included in the new building and the BID shifted its focus to outreach programs.